sourabhsugandhi/Pytorch-tutorials/README.md

 # Prerequisites:

 Before proceeding with this tutorial, you need knowledge of Python and Anaconda framework (commands used in Anaconda).
 Having knowledge of artificial intelligence concepts will be an added advantage.

+# ANN_Using_PyTorch.ipynb
+Solving Kaggle Pima Diabetes Prediction Using ANN With PyTorch Library